Lung Cancer Overview

 Most lung tumors are malignant.
 This means that they invade and destroy the healthy tissues around them and can spread throughout the body.

-the cancer is not considered to be lung cancer.
+Some tumors in the lung are metastatic from cancers elsewhere in the body.
+The lungs are a common site for metastasis.
+If this is the case, the cancer is not considered to be lung cancer.
 For example, if prostate cancer spreads via the bloodstream to the lungs, it is metastatic prostate cancer (a secondary cancer) in the lung and is not called lung cancer.

 Lung cancer comprises a group of different types of tumors.
 Lung cancers usually are divided into two main groups that account for about 95% of all cases.